 To get the most out of the conferences and meetings you attend, it’s important to plan your strategy well ahead of the actual event.

-Below are 21 tips that will help you make the most of your conference networking opportunities before, during and after the event.
+These 21 tips will help you make the most of your conference networking opportunities before, during and after the event.

-1) Have clear goals or objectives.
-Conferences tend to move at the “speed of social” these days.
+Conferences tend to move at the “speed of GPT” these days.
 That is to say, people are moving from one conversation, session, or event to another, quickly.
 It’s easy to get lost in the flow of things.
 Identify clear objectives of sessions to attend, who you hope to meet, and what you want to take away, prior to the event.

-2) Always stay in the same hotel as the conference is being held.
 Networking events, dinners, and activities will likely be held there or nearby.
-In addition to this, most of the speakers, panelists, etc will be staying there also.
+In addition to this, most of the speakers, panelists, etc. will be staying there also.
 A “chance” meeting in the lobby, gym, hotel Starbucks, or elsewhere can help “break the ice” and lead to additional opportunities for a conversation later in the conference.

-3) Go prepared.
 If there are specific attendees, vendors or speakers you hope to meet and talk to, do your research and prepare well ahead of time.
-Read their latest book, blog posts, etc, and search the latest news on their company.
+Read their latest book, blog posts, etc., and search for the latest news on their company.